Adaptive estimation of irregular mean and covariance functions

 Our nonparametric estimation approach relies on a probabilistic concept of local regularity for the sample paths of the process generating the curves.
 In some common examples, this local regularity is related to the polynomial decrease rate of the eigenvalues of the covariance operator, a characteristic of the data generating process widely used in the literature and usually supposed to be known.
 The local regularity also determines the regularity of the trajectories, the usual concept used in nonparametric regression.
-It is well-known that the optimal rates, in the minimax sense, for estimating the mean and covariance functions depend on the regularity of the trajectories.
-Moreover, the so-called sparse and dense regimes, commonly invoked in functional data analysis, are defined using the regularity of the trajectories, which usually is supposed to be known.
-We therefore propose a novel simple estimator of the local regularity of the process and we use it to build our penalized quadratic risk.
+It is well-known that the optimal rates, in the minimax sense, for estimating the mean and covariance functions, depend on the regularity of the paths.
+Moreover, the so-called sparse and dense regimes in functional data analysis, are defined using the regularity of the trajectories, which is usually supposed to be known.
+We therefore consider a simple estimator of the local regularity of the process and use it to build our penalized quadratic risks.